AuReMe/esmecata/README.md

 ## Input

 EsMeCaTa takes as input a tabulated or an excel file with two columns one with the ID corresponding to the taxonomic affiliation (for example the OTU ID from 16S rRNA sequencing) and a second column with the taxonomic classification separated by ';'.
 In the following documentation, the first column (named `observation_name`) will be used to identify the label associated with each taxonomic affiliation.
-An example is located in the test folder ([Example.tsv](https://github.com/ArnaudBelcour/esmecata/blob/master/test/Example.tsv)).
+Several examples are available ([buchnera_workflow.tsv](https://github.com/AuReMe/esmecata/blob/main/test/buchnera_workflow.tsv), [toy_example.tsv](https://github.com/AuReMe/esmecata/blob/main/article_data/toy_example/toy_example.tsv), [methanogenic_reactor.tsv](https://github.com/AuReMe/esmecata/blob/main/article_data/methanogenic_reactor/methanogenic_reactor.tsv) or [honeybee_esmecata_metdata.tsv](https://github.com/AuReMe/esmecata/blob/main/article_data/mgnify_validation/honeybee_esmecata_metdata.tsv)).

 For example: